 Q: Where can I learn about workshops and trainings on Collaborative & Proactive Solutions?

 A: Click here for lots of options.

 Q: Where can I learn more about rates of and policies regarding restraint and seclusion in my state, and efforts to reduce their use?

 A: In the Advocacy section of the Lives in the Balance website.
-You may also want to check out an organization called the Alliance Against Seclusion and Restraint.

 Q: I want to do more.
 How do I get more involved in advocating against restraint and seclusion and in favor of interventions that are focused on solving problems rather than modifying behavior, being proactive, and collaborating with kids?